Austan Goolsbee

 Austan Dean Goolsbee (born August 18, 1969) is an American economist and writer.
-He is the President of the Federal Reserve Bank of Chicago.
-Goolsbee formerly served as the Robert P. Gwinn Professor of Economics at the University of Chicago's Booth School of Business.
-He was the Chairman of the Council of Economic Advisers from 2010-2011 and a member of President Barack Obama's cabinet.
-He served as a member of the Chicago Board of Education from 2018-2019.
+He is the president of the Federal Reserve Bank of Chicago and the Robert P. Gwinn Professor of Economics at the University of Chicago's Booth School of Business.
+He was the chairman of the Council of Economic Advisers from 2010 to 2011 and a member of President Barack Obama's cabinet.
+He served as a member of the Chicago Board of Education from 2018 to 2019.

 Goolsbee was a member of the Council of Economic Advisers before becoming chair.
-He was also the Chief economist and chief-of-staff to Paul Volcker at the President's Economic Recovery Advisory Board - the board was formed in the wake of the 2007–2008 financial crisis.
+He was also the Chief economist and chief-of-staff to Paul Volcker at the President's Economic Recovery Advisory Board—the board was formed during the 2008 financial crisis.

 Early life and education

 Goolsbee was born in Waco, Texas, the son of Linda Catherine (née Dean) and the late Arthur Leon Goolsbee, a former executive of Utility Trailer Manufacturing Company.
 He was raised primarily in Whittier, California.

-He graduated from Milton Academy and received both his B.A. summa cum laude and M.A. in economics from Yale University in 1991.
+He graduated from Milton Academy and received both his B.A., summa cum laude, and M.A. in economics from Yale University in 1991.
+Goolsbee also was a member of the Skull and Bones secret society there.
 He went on to receive his Ph.D. in economics at the Massachusetts Institute of Technology in 1995.

 He was named an Alfred P. Sloan Fellow (2000–02) and Fulbright Scholar (2006–07).

 Academia

-Goolsbee has been a Research Fellow at the American Bar Foundation, Research Associate at the National Bureau of Economic Research in Cambridge, Massachusetts, and a member of the Panel of Economic Advisors to the Congressional Budget Office.
+Goolsbee has been a research fellow at the American Bar Foundation; research associate at the National Bureau of Economic Research in Cambridge, Massachusetts; and a member of the Panel of Economic Advisors to the Congressional Budget Office.
 He was previously named a Senior Economist to the Progressive Policy Institute (PPI) and a Distinguished Senior Fellow at the Center for American Progress.

+Goolsbee's academic research is empirical and focuses on the Internet, productivity, taxes and government policy, and inflation.
+He and co-author Pete Klenow of Stanford University helped develop the Adobe Digital Price Index, a comprehensive measure of online inflation.

-Goolsbee's academic research focuses on the Internet, the new economy, government policy, and taxes.
-He has taught MBA classes on microeconomics, platform competition, economics and policy in the telecom, media and technology industries and economic policy (jointly with Raghuram Rajan) and Ph.D. classes in Public Economics.
+Goolsbee taught MBA classes on microeconomics, platform competition, economics and policy in the telecom, media and technology industries and economic policy (jointly with Raghuram Rajan) and Ph.D. classes in public economics and was an award-winning teacher with the leading business school news site Poets & Quants naming him one of the 'World's 50 Best Business School Professors'.

-Goolsbee was a journalist while serving as an academic.
+Goolsbee was also a journalist while serving as an academic.
 Goolsbee is the former host of the television show History's Business on the History Channel.
 In April 2006, Goolsbee began writing for the Economic Scene column in The New York Times.
 This column was later moved to Sundays and renamed the Economic View.
-He continues to serve as a columnist for it today.
 Prior to this, he wrote the "Dismal Science" column for Slate.com, for which he won the 2006 Peter Lisagor Award for Exemplary Journalism.
 He has published papers in various peer-reviewed journals and books.